Raspberries and Kohlrabi

 How do you cut brownies smoothly?

 For neater slices, allow the brownies to cool for at least an hour before cutting.
 This will allow the chocolate and fat to set.
 Use a large serrated knife to easily cut even pieces.
-You may need to wipe the blade clean in between slices.
+Clean the knife between each cut to minimize sticking.

 • Use room temperature ingredients.
 They are easier to incorporate.